Littledeath

-Littledeath is the fourth studio album by Scottish band Love and Money, released by Iona Gold in the UK in 1993 and Mesa Records in the US in 1994.
+Littledeath is the fourth studio album by Scottish band Love and Money, released by Iona Gold in December 1993.
+In the US, it was released by Mesa Records on 19 July 1994.
 The album produced one single, "The Last Ship on the River".

 Background

 Despite the strained relationship between Love and Money and their label, Phonogram, the band were commissioned to record their fourth studio album following the release of Dogs in the Traffic in 1991.
 However, when the band presented approximately six new tracks to Phonogram, the label felt they were not commercial enough and lacked hit potential.
 The two parties were unable to come to an agreement, resulting in Love and Money leaving the label in late 1992 and completing the recording of Littledeath themselves.

 Once completed, the band secured a deal to release Littledeath on the Glasgow-based independent label Iona Gold.
 Douglas MacIntyre told the Evening Express in 1994, "The freedom we now have is very important.
 We didn't want to sign to another major label.
+We're just more interested in writing good songs rather than having hit singles.
 When the opportunity to work with Iona came along it was a real blessing."

-Speaking of the material on Littledeath, MacIntyre added, "It's a more acoustic approach, and we're just more interested in writing good songs rather than having hit singles."
-In regards to the album's title, James Grant told The List, "I'd like it to mean like a kind of catharsis."
+Speaking to the Edinburgh Evening News in 1993, James Grant summarised, "The album is like the concise history of popular music according to Love and Money.
+We are wearing our influences on our sleeves a bit more.
+Previously the music I liked and the music I was expected to make were totally different things."
+He also revealed to the Daily Record, "The songs were conceived in a more organic way.
+The fact that we had no commercial restraints placed on us at all meant that, musically, we didn't have to hold back."
+In regards to the album's title, Grant told The List, "I'd like it to mean like a kind of catharsis."

 Littledeath was well-received critically but failed to achieve commercial success.
 Love and Money split in 1994 and Grant embarked on a solo career.
 In 2011, Grant reflected on the album, calling it "good, but flawed".
 He added, "I think that is partly down to the production.
 There are some very good songs on it, but I am not sure about the whole album.
 It is a record that I am very fond of, and it is a record that is very close to my heart."